 How to Apply

-In this section you’ll find the information you need to help decide whether to apply to VWD.
+On this page you’ll find the information you need to help decide whether to apply to VWD.

-Please read the eligibility criteria, exclusions and application process before requesting a Register of Interest.
+Please read the eligibility criteria, exclusions and application process before requesting (or submitting) a Register of Interest.
 We also recommend you check out the FAQ's for more answers to common questions.

 In order for VWD to accept a Register Of Interest, a Veteran must meet all of the following basic criteria: